Historic Towns Of America

 Things To Do In Schaefferstown

-On July 16, 1763, Alexander Schaeffer and his wife, Anna, conveyed ownership of the spring to a trust, with the residents of Market Street designated as the overseers of the trust.
-Schaeffer and his wife deeded the water system to local residents been called it "The Fountain Company of Heidelberg."
+On July 16, 1763, Alexander Schaeffer and his wife, Anna, transferred ownership of the spring to a trust, designating the residents of Market Street as its trustees; the entity may have been known as "The Fountain Company of Heidelberg."

-This group became known as the Schaefferstown Water Company.
-The entity was owned and operated by local water consumers who prayed for a corporate charter from the Commonwealth of Pennsylvania, which was granted April 16, 1845 as the "Schaefferstown Water Company."
+This group eventually became known as the Schaefferstown Water Company.
+The entity was owned and operated by local water consumers who applied for a corporate charter from the Commonwealth of Pennsylvania, which was granted April 16, 1845 as the "Schaefferstown Water Company."

-Alexander Schaeffer began construction with the laying of 1,300 feet of wooden pipe and the watershed sometime between 1744-1750.
-These first pipes were “made of wood sections of oak with holes bored through the center” and were functional for over a century when they were then replaced with cast iron metal pipes in 1845, the same year the system was officially chartered.
+Alexander Schaeffer began construction with the laying of 1,300 feet of wooden pipe to the watershed sometime between 1744 and 1750.
+These first pipes were made of wood sections of oak with holes bored through the center and were functional for over a century.
+The original pipes were replaced with cast iron metal pipes in 1845, the same year the system was officially chartered.

 Short Video Of The System